F-22 Raptor Materials and Processes

 Included in the Hazardous Materials Database (HMDB) is information on materials delivered as part of the F-22 weapons system (which includes the air vehicle, training system, and support system) and end items that create a hazard in post-delivery operations and/or are disposed of as hazardous waste, as well as materials used in operation, maintenance, and support of the entire weapons system.

-Once it is determined which HAZMAT materials will be used on the F-22, mitigation factors are introduced into design and maintenance procedures to reduce exposure risk and maintain the risk at an acceptable level.
+Once it is determined which HAZMAT materials would be used on the F-22, mitigation factors are introduced into design and maintenance procedures to reduce exposure risk and maintain the risk at an acceptable level.

 The HAZMAT program has been very successful, eliminating or greatly minimizing a significant number of hazardous materials on the F-22.

 Ozone Depleting Substances: All ozone depleting substances except one has been eliminated.
 The remaining substance, Halon 1301, is used in the aircraft's fire protection system.
-The Air Force is working on finding an acceptable substitute for this substance.

 Cadmium: Cadmium, a material long used for corrosion protection, is being minimized on the F-22's landing gear.
-There is a small amount on the gear now, and by the time the tenth aircraft (the first production aircraft) is built, cadmium will be significantly reduced.
+There is a small amount on the gear now, and by the time the tenth aircraft (the first production aircraft) is built, cadmium would be significantly reduced.

 Other Substances: Other substances such as Volatile Organic Compounds (VOCs) and isocyanates (used in the aircraft's topcoats) have been greatly reduced, as has chrome (used in sealants).
 Work continues on minimizing methyl ethyl ketone (used in wipe solvents) and methylene dianiline (used in adhesives).